wandessonsoares/projectphp/README.md

 Instructions:
+- create the database named 'projeto';
-- Run the dump.sql script to create the database, tables and records.
+- Import the dump.sql script to create the tables and records;
 - Add project to the HTDOCS folder of your PHP server.